ckruf/DSA_Python/ch10/written_exercises.md

 What abstraction would you use to manage a database of friends’ birthdays in order to support efficient queries such as “find all friends whose birthday is today” and “find the friend who will be the next to celebrate a birthday”?

 A sorted map, ideally implemented using a skip list.

+## 10.31

+The sieve of Erastothenes algorithm works by marking multiples of numbers as non-prime, leaving us with only prime numbers.
+For example, if we wanted to look for all prime numbers up to 100.
+We would initially set p to 2, and then mark all multiples of p in the range p^2 up to 100.
+We then increment p to 3, check that it has not been crossed off, and again mark all multiples of 3 in the range of 9 (p^2) to 100.
+We then increment to 4, but it has been crossed off already, so we continue to 5, then skip 6, go to 7, and so on.
+Note that we always start at p^2, because smaller multiples of p would have been marked previously.
+For example, when looking at mulitples of 3, we start with 9.
+But 6 would have already been marked when going over multiples of 2.

+Now, let's look at an example to see how the bootstrapping step, in which we first find the primes up to sqrt(2M) helps.
+Let M = 100, such that we are looking for primes in the range 100 to 200.

+### Wihtout bootstrapping

+- generate a boolean array of length 200
+- mark all multiples of 2 in range 4, 200
+- mark all multiples of 3 in range 9, 200
+- mark all multiples of 5 in range 25, 200
+- mark all multiples of 7 in range 49, 200
+- mark all multiples of 11 in range 121, 200
+- mark all multiples of 13 in range 169, 200

+### With bootstrapping

+Bootstrapping

+- generate boolean array of size 14 (square root of 200, rounded)
+- mark all multiples of 2 in range 4, 14
+- mark all multiples of 3 in range 9, 14
+- At this point, all non-primes have been marked in the range, return list of primes [2, 3, 5, 7, 11, 13]

+Generation

+- generate boolean array of length 200
+- mark all multiples of 2 in range 100, 200
+- mark all multiples of 3 in range 102, 200
+- mark all multiples of 5 in range 100, 200
+- mark all multiples of 7 in range 105, 200
+- mark all multiples of 11 in range 121, 200
+- mark all mutliples of 13 in range 169, 200

+So for numbers where p^2 is much smaller than the beginning of the range, we saved a bunch of iterations.
+For example for 2, rather than marking all multiples of 2 in the range 4 to 200, we marked just in the range 100 to 200